Who We Are

 • We are one of the oldest and largest women’s non-profit volunteer organizations in the city.

-• We have more than 2,800 volunteers—of all races, religions, and ethnicities–who donate more than 250,000 hours of service every year.
+• We have more than 2,800 volunteers—of all races, religions, and ethnicities–who donate tens of thousands of hours of service every year.

 • We train volunteers to develop skills for community work, to serve on boards, and to be leaders.